How To Get Your Dog To Stop Barking

 Often times, dog owners are against any type of collar that will train the dog to stop barking.

-However, I've found a fantastic solution that does not hurt the dog.
+However, I've found a fantastic solution for how to make your dog stop barking that does not hurt the dog.
 For me, this was a lifesaver.
 The collar sprays your dog with a scent that they dislike- it smells like citronella.
 The collar feels the vibration of your dog's vocal chords (which is important because there are some collars out there that respond to loud noises- which oftentimes are not your dog's bark), and promptly spritzes them with the citronella.

-For me, I did not have the time to wait patiently as I trained my dog Maybel to stop barking.
+For me, I did not have the time to wait patiently as I was doing dog barking training with my dog Maybel.
 We lived in an apartment complex.
 The moment I would leave her alone the constant barking would begin.
 My neighbors and my landlord complained and I knew something had to be done FAST.
 I did my research and I found this harmless collar and within, I kid you not, maybe 3 barks, the habit stopped.
 She sneezes and rubs her face on the rug to get the scent off of her face, but she is not harmed in anyway.
 She only wore the collar for about 2 weeks, after that she didn't need it at all and to this day hasn't worn it since.
 She occasionally barks when she's excited or when she hears another dog barking, but that's perfectly normal and OK!

-Whatever method you choose to use to get your dog to stop barking, be sure to be consistent.
+Whatever method you choose to use to figure out how to make your dog stop barking, be sure to be consistent.
 Dogs, like everyone else, learn by repetition.
-If you put the work in, your pup will learn to stop barking.
+If you put the work into dog barking training, your pup will learn to stop barking.
 Your dog just wants attention and providing them with that will lead to a happy, healthy, and quiet pup.